Share it on:

 - Florida: Two-toed sloths are only legal if you have the proper documentation and permits.
 Pending, you also have the correct license from the state, of course.

-- South Dakota: Allows for sloth pet ownership but certain certification and permits must be obtained, including a health certificate first.
+- South Dakota: Allows for sloth pet ownership, but certain certifications and permits must be obtained, including a health certificate first.
 Keep in mind that the permitting process may require volunteer hours, application fees, and routine health inspections to ensure your pet sloth receives proper care and lives in an adequate habitat within your home.

 - Indiana, Kansas, Iowa, Michigan, Minnesota, Mississippi, New York, Montana, North Carolina, Nevada, Texas, and Oregon: All of these states do allow sloths as a personal pet.

 When in doubt, always check with your local or state wildlife department.
-Some retail providers, such as PetSmart are typically up to date on the most recent pet ownership laws.
+Some retail providers, such as PetSmart and SeaQuest Aquariums, are typically current on the most recent pet ownership laws.
+Visit a SeaQuest near you to learn more about sloths!

 Caring for a Sloth